 How to Spot Fake News

 Fake or deliberately misleading news stories are prevalent online and on social media.
 Sometimes these stories contain a grain of truth, some are wholly made up, and some are opinion masquerading as legitimate reporting.
-Before you hit “share,” take the following steps to help you spot fake news when you see it.
+Before you cite something in a paper or hit “share,” take the following steps to help you spot fake news when you see it.

 Consider the Source